-By the end of the reporting period, 67% of the investments in this portfolio could be classified as sustainable.
+By the end of the reporting period, 51% of the investments in this portfolio could be classified as sustainable.
 This percentage includes investments in government bonds.
 The classification as a sustainable investment is based on the criteria outlined in the SFDR, taking into account environmental and social factors, as well as good governance.
-The portfolio did not have a sustainable investment objective.